Latest projects we have supported

 Towner, Eastbourne

-£50,000 to help with the adaptation of Rick Mather’s design to accommodate a larger café with an expanded offer supporting growing audience numbers at the gallery especially in its Centenary year, which features a large Barbara Hepworth exhibition and the world-famous Turner Prize.
+£50,000 to help with the adaptation of Rick Mather's design to accommodate a larger café with an expanded offer supporting growing audience numbers at the gallery especially in its Centenary year.

 The Courtauld

-£26,696 to fund the purchase of a proof impression of The Parrot by Mary Cassatt.
-Cassatt’s work is very sparsely represented in the UK and has been entirely unrepresented in The Courtauld’s collection; this constitutes perhaps the most significant gap in their holdings of Impressionism and Post-Impressionism.
+£26,696 to fund the purchase of a proof impression of The Parrot by Mary Cassatt, addressing a significant gap in their holdings of Impressionism and Post-Impressionism.

 The Wigmore Hall Trust